New-Generation Governance, Risk and Compliance are critical in SAP Environment

 New-generation GRC applications are typically implemented at least 50% faster than traditional applications.
 This translates into lower total cost of ownership, less business disruption and quicker establishment of GRC capability.

 Aside from the cost-saving implications of rapid deployment, Agile GRC configurations allow users to “fail faster” in the positive sense by getting vital feedback on access simulations and adverse process changes quicker, which allows for timeous adjustments.

 Agile GRC vendors are connecting their applications with other vendors from similar but different fields to provide a more holistic offering.
 Examples of this are integrations with Identity Access Management solutions, Enterprise Risk solutions, Process Control solutions and Business Process Mining solutions.

-The API economy enables organizations to choose the exact applications they require given their current business landscape and to create a “one-size-fits-one” GRC technology ecosystem that fits their needs.
+The API economy enables organisations to choose the exact applications they require given their current business landscape and to create a “one-size-fits-one” GRC technology ecosystem that fits their needs.
 This contrasts with the traditional “one-size-fits-all” idea of one monolithic GRC application which caters for every conceivable scenario.